GetJobber/atlantis/docs/proposals/ListPage.md

 A first step in this is imagining what a common `ListPage` component would look like.
-It would need to have some level of flexibility to allow for use on different pages but still provide common "slots" or areas where.
+It would need to have some level of flexibility to allow for use on different pages but still provide common "slots" or areas.

+Looking at the interface section we should be able to define the slots with sub components such as: `ListSummary`, `ListItemShow` and `CtaContainer`.

 ## Accessibility